8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 If you find yourself needing a break from beach-related things to do in Cozumel, why not explore the island’s only town, San Miguel de Cozumel?!

 Compared to the other towns in the Riviera Maya, downtown San Miguel has tons of character.
-Despite having a population of close to 80,000, San Miguel offers a laid-back vibe that encourages you to take things slow.
+It has a population of close to 80,000 and it provides the Island of Cozumel many attractions beyond just beach hopping.
+The center of town by itself is a huge Cozumel attraction because it offers a laid-back vibe that encourages you to take things slow.

 You’ll find colorful colonial buildings, delicious hole-in-the-wall eateries, eye-catching street art, and much more as you stroll through the city.
 You’ll also find some of the best restaurants in Cozumel in the town center.